Gayle Hulme

-As long as she can remember, Gayle has always wanted to be a physiotherapist.
 Having obtained her Bachelor of Science in Physiotherapy with Distinction from the University of Saskatchewan in 2000, Gayle has continued to expand her knowledge with extensive post-graduate coursework.
-Since co-founding Lakeview Physiotherapy & Acupuncture in 2006, Gayle has been focusing her patient care on Women’s Pelvic Health Physiotherapy.
-Gayle is proud to be a leading physiotherapist in Calgary certified to treat pelvic health disorders such as urinary and fecal incontinence, prolapse, painful intercourse (dyspareunia) and other types of pelvic pain.
+Since co-founding Lakeview Physiotherapy & Acupuncture Clinic in 2006, and later opening Lakeview Movement Studio, Gayle has been focusing her patient care on Pelvic Health Physiotherapy.
+Gayle is proud to be a leading physiotherapist in Calgary certified to treat pelvic health disorders such as urinary and fecal incontinence, prolapse, painful intercourse (dyspareunia), and other types of pelvic pain.
+Gayle is also a graduate of the ConnectTherapy™ (LJ Lee) series.
+She is certified to use anatomical acupuncture, Gunn IMS, and manual therapy and uses these tools in her treatments.
 She loves helping the pre-natal and post-partum patient and is a certified practitioner of Röst Therapy for pregnancy-related pelvic girdle pain.
-She was one of the first few pelvic health physiotherapists in Canada certified to teach patients Hypopressive/Low Pressure Fitness™ designed to assist with recovery of pelvic organ prolapse and stress incontinence.
+She is certified to teach patients Hypopressives® which is a breathing and posture technique as well is certified to fit vaginal support pessaries, to assist with recovery of pelvic organ prolapse and stress incontinence.

 With all that being said, her biggest life achievement has been raising her two amazing sons alongside her wonderful husband.
-They enjoy trips to the farm, camping, biking, and just playing in the dirt.
-Occasionally, you may also hear her talk about her two cats!
+They enjoy camping, playing in the dirt, and playing basketball.
+Occasionally, you may also hear her talk about her two cats and dog!

 Interview excerpt with Merrithew™ How this physiotherapy clinic is integrating Pilates into its treatment plan for pelvic health patients